bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 #### Create the `key_pressed` function

 When a key is pressed, `key_pressed` will be called with an argument that contains more information about the key press.
-That argument will hava a property (variable) named `key` that will contain the name of the key.
+That argument will have a property (variable) named `key` that will contain the name of the key.

 So we need to check what key it is and then take action based on that.
 But how can we check which key it is?
 We need an `if` statement!